 If these disadvantages aren’t a dealbreaker for you, i.e. you have the budget and the space to install them, then geothermal heat pumps are definitely worth your consideration.
 A good first move is to upgrade the energy efficiency of your house.
 This will help reduce the size of the geothermal system required, lowering costs.

 Learn more: 8 ways to increase your home’s energy efficiency

 Of course, in order to make a final decision be sure to talk to a qualified installer and come up with a detailed cost estimate based on the type of system and installation that meets your needs.

 Once you have a clearer idea of costs, you may want to compare the figures against an air source heat pump, which is a bit less efficient but comes with a much lower price tag.

 - Geothermal heat pumps (GHPs) take advantage of the relatively constant temperature underground to provide heating and cooling year-round.

 - Geothermal heat pumps can cost between $10,000-$45,000.
 Prices between $20,000 and $30,000 are most typical.

 - Many factors that influence the cost of geothermal heat pump systems, including the size of the home, the type of system being installed, and the availability of incentives and rebates.

-- The 26% federal tax credit, available through the end of 2022, will see you get back over a quarter of the cost when you do your taxes.
+- The 30% federal tax credit will see you get back almost a third of the cost when you do your taxes.
 State and utility incentives may also be available.

 - GHPs have many benefits: they work in all climates, they last a very long time, and their high efficiency means lower energy bills and a smaller environmental impact.